Meet Our Instructors

 Read “A Beginner’s Guide to Ridgeline Plots” by Josh Yazman.

 Michael Larner, a Data Analytics instructor at General Assembly Los Angeles, says, "Put simply, SQL is the language of data — it’s a programming language that enables us to efficiently create, alter, request, and aggregate data from those mysterious things called databases.
 It gives us the ability to make connections between different pieces of information, even when we’re dealing with huge data sets.
 Modern applications are able to use SQL to deliver really valuable pieces of information that would otherwise be difficult for humans to keep track of independently.
 In fact, pretty much every app that stores any sort of information uses a database.
 This ubiquity means that developers use SQL to log, record, alter, and present data within the application, while analysts use SQL to interrogate that same data set in order to find deeper insights.

 "At General Assembly, we know businesses are striving to transform their data from raw facts into actionable insights.
 To accomplish this, we give students the opportunity to use SQL to explore real-world data such as Firefox usage statistics, Iowa liquor sales, or Zillow’s real estate prices.
 Our full-time Data Science Immersive and part-time Data Analytics courses help students build the analytical skills needed to turn the results of those queries into clear and effective business recommendations.
 On a more introductory level, after just a couple of hours of in one of our SQL workshops, students are able to query multiple data sets with millions of rows."

 Learn to tell compelling stories through data with Tableau.
-The industry-leading software lets you analyse data sets and communicate impactful insights to any audience — from peers to stakeholders — using interactive visualisations and real-time dashboards.
+The industry-leading software lets you analyze data sets and communicate impactful insights to any audience — from peers to stakeholders — using interactive visualizations and real-time dashboards.